Charles Pym (Conservative politician)

 Charles Guy Pym (11 February 1841 – 12 November 1918) was a British Conservative Party politician.

+Biography

-Charles Guy Pym was born in Willian, the younger son of Rev. William Pym and Sophie Gambier.
+Pym was born in Willian, the younger son of Rev. William Pym and Sophie Gambier.
 His grandfather Francis Pym had been MP for Bedfordshire.
+Pym was educated at Rossall School.
+Pym was appointed as a clerk in the War Office after passing his civil service exams in October 1859.

+Pym was a keen sportsman and became involved with the Civil Service Cricket Club and along with William George Herbert was instrumental in setting up the Civil Service Athletics Association.
+He won the silver medal in the high jump event at the 1868 AAC Championships.

-Charles Pym was educated at Rossall School.
-He was Member of Parliament (MP) for Bedford from 1895 to 1906.
+He was member of parliament (MP) for Bedford from 1895 to 1906.
 He was a Grand Councillor in the Primrose League.